 An effective procurement strategy can do many things.
 For instance, it can save a company money by negotiating favourable terms and pricing.
 It can also ensure supplier quality, efficiency, and timeliness.

 Procurement involves much more than just handing over the company credit card and paying for a purchase.
-For example, an effective procurement strategy includes everything involved in the procuring process, from identifying which goods and services a company needs, right through to maintaining the right documentation and records.
+For example, an effective procurement strategy includes everything involved in the procuring process, from identifying which goods and services an organization requires for growth, through to maintaining the right documentation and records.

 Keep in mind, however, that how a company shapes its internal procurement process influences factors like the company’s size, industry, available human resources, and organizational structure.